Women's Institute for Science, Equity and Race: Founding

 WISER was founded by Rhonda Vonshay Sharpe, an economist and past president of the National Economic Association, on March 8, 2016, which coincidentally was International Women's Day.
 Sharpe says of her decision, "I want to shine a light on populations that have been very much ignored."
 As an economist, she recognizes that even though white women have made strides in her field, Black women like herself and women of color are often overlooked.
 "When we talk about women," she says, "we mean White women."

 Approach

 WISER aims to generate research that will influence policy to provide all women with equitable access to STEM education, health care and outcomes, employment, housing and legal representation, as well as equitable family structure and penal punishment.
 In pursuit of this goal, WISER advocates for the deconstruction of aggregate data concerning women in policy research.
 For example, Sharpe is quoted on the importance of addressing groups of people specifically, as opposed to grouping minorities under the term 'women of color'.
 By disaggregating 'women of color' into their specific groups, more accurate conclusions can be drawn, and more successful policy created.
 The disaggregation of data, the organization claims, reveals nuance that is otherwise obscured and helps to eliminate bias from the research process.

 Research

-WISER is a young organization, so Founder and President Rhonda V. Sharpe is currently the primary driver of research.
+WISER is an organization built in 2016 wherein founder and president Rhonda V. Sharpe is currently the primary driver of research.